classroomgms/GamesHub/README.md

 - Open Source!
 So you can create your own Unblocked Games!

 ## Notes
-- I will try to add ADOFAI demo on the page soon.
+- This project use github.io, itch.io, and gamenora games.
-- some games might not work, If the game say to use itch.io, it's been detected.
+- some games might not work, If the game say to use itch.io, I will either delete it or change new provider.

 ## Disclaimer
 This project is for educational purposes only.
 Use responsibly.

-This project uses github.io games, and itch.io games.
-Play at your own risks.